biocross/swiftier/_posts/2019-10-17-announcing-cocoapods-pod-merge.md

 Yay for no import pollution! (except Swift pods)

-## 🗳 Share code between you app and extensions, without duplicate symbols
+## 🗳 Share code between your app and extensions, without duplicate symbols

-Share these merged dynamic frameworks between your app's main binary and extensions, without creating multiple copies of the merged cocoapods within them unlike static linking.
+Share these merged dynamic frameworks between your app's main binary and extensions, without creating multiple copies of the merged cocoapods within them (unlike static linking).

 ## ✅ It's open-source!